 Walmart can be a great place to save money on groceries and other items on your shopping list.
 But even if you’re a frequent Walmart shopper, did you know there are several ways to cut costs even further at the retail giant?

-In this article, I’m going to show you how to save money at Walmart.
-I’ve also tapped the knowledge of money expert Clark Howard’s Facebook fans to get savings tips from them as well.
+In this article, I’ll show you how to shop at Walmart for less.
+I’ve also tapped the knowledge of money expert Clark Howard’s Facebook fans to get their personal savings tips.

-One of the best ways to save money at Walmart is to use cashback apps.
+You can save money at Walmart by using cash back apps.
 One of Team Clark’s favorites is Ibotta, which helps you turn grocery receipts into cash.